-Fighting Anxiety with Orgasms & Weed
+Fighting Anxiety with Orgasms and Weed

 Not only do orgasms feel A.M.A.Z.I.N.G, but they are also incredible for your mind and body.
 For example, science proves that experiencing an orgasm can significantly reduce stress levels for many women.

 Some researchers in this field even recommend self-medicating with sex/masturbation as a stress-management technique.
 This improves mood, lowers blood pressure and releases tension.

 La petite mort is a French idiom or an orgasm.
 It translates as 'the little death'.
 The phrase refers to the relaxed, transcendent state following an orgasm.
 This is caused by the massive release of hormones and endorphins at the point of climax.

 It's like setting off fireworks but in your brain.

 - Endogenous Opiates (natural opium chemicals produced by your brain)

 Read Your Brain on Porn to find out more about what these chemicals do during orgasm.